Pokémon Scarlet and Violet are among the best Pokémon games yet — but they have some glaring setbacks | CNN Underscored

 After completing all three storylines and experiencing the end of the main game’s plot, there’s still plenty of content to dive into.
 You can have a rematch against all eight of the Gym leaders, and there are plenty of brand-new Pokémon to catch.
 Furthermore, Pokémon has a rich competitive scene.
 Over the years, Game Freak has implemented more quality-of-life features that make it easier to create more competitively viable Pokémon.
 For example, if one of your Pokémon doesn’t have the ability that you desire, you can buy a special item to change it.

-The game’s online Ranked Battle System is set to start on December 1.
-Here, players can compete with others all across the world.
-Players will be given a rank and it will go up and down depending on their wins and losses.
+The game’s online Ranked Battle System recently launched via the in-game Battle Stadium, allowing players to compete with others all across the world.
+Players are given a rank and it will go up and down depending on their wins and losses.
 These are guaranteed to be some of the most intense battles so those who love Pokémon battling will spend hundreds of hours building out their teams.

 What we didn’t like about it